mrc-ide/drjacoby/index.md

 The likelihood and prior that go into *drjacoby* are defined by the user, and can be written in R or C++, with the latter leading to significant performance advantages.
 Currently the main drawback of *drjacoby* is that all parameters must be continuous (i.e. no integer or boolean values), although this is likely to be relaxed in later versions.

-After [installing](https://mrc-ide.github.io/drjacoby/articles/installation.html) *drjacoby*, take at look at the first [exmample application](https://mrc-ide.github.io/drjacoby/articles/example.html).
+After [installing](https://mrc-ide.github.io/drjacoby/articles/installation.html) *drjacoby*, take at look at the first [example application](https://mrc-ide.github.io/drjacoby/articles/example.html).